Inference for Heteroskedastic PCA with Missing Data: Background: the estimation algorithm HeteroPCA

-As we shall see momentarily, Algorithm~\ref{alg:PCA-SVD} returns reliable estimates of $\bm{U}^{\star}$ and $\bm{S}^{\star}$ in the regime of moderate-to-high signal-to-noise ratio (SNR), but might fail to be effective if either the missing rate $1-p$ or the noise levels are too large.
-To offer a high-level explanation, we find it helpful to compute
+While Algorithm~\ref{alg:PCA-SVD} returns reliable estimates of $\bm{U}^{\star}$ and $\bm{S}^{\star}$ in the regime of moderate-to-high signal-to-noise ratio (SNR), it might fail to be effective if either the missing rate $1-p$ or the noise levels are too large.
+To offer a high-level explanation, we find it helpful to compute the expectation of a properly rescaled sample covariance matrix: